yugabyte/yugabyte-db/docs/content/preview/benchmark/resilience/jepsen-testing.md

 In addition to a usual integer primary key, the table schema for this test uses a few text columns that hold comma-separated integers.
 Workers perform small transactions - a mix of concatenated updates like `(UPDATE T SET txt = CONCAT(txt, ',', ?)
 WHERE id = ?)` and single-row reads.
 It then verifies the history, looking for various serializable isolation anomalies (these are complex and are abbreviated as G0, G1, and G2; see [Generalized Isolation Level Definitions](http://pmg.csail.mit.edu/papers/icde00.pdf) for a suggested reading).

 Unlike other tests, this one uses several identical tables rather than just one.
-More information about this test is available in the [CMU Quarantine Tech Talks: Black-box Isolation Checking with Elle](https://www.youtube.com/watch?v=OPJ_IcdSqig) (Kyle Kingsbury, Jepsen.io).
+For more information about this test, see [CMU Quarantine Tech Talks: Black-box Isolation Checking with Elle](https://www.youtube.com/watch?v=OPJ_IcdSqig) (Kyle Kingsbury, Jepsen.io).

-These tests utilize geo-partitioning, different row level locking modes and all isolation types currently supported in YugabyteDB.
+The tests utilize geo-partitioning, different row-level locking modes, and all isolation types currently supported in YugabyteDB.

 ![Load Phase Results](/images/benchmark/jepsen/jepsen-8-append.png)